 This beautiful piece encapsulates the imagination and technique of one of Disney’s most skilled artists – and is offered in an exclusive worldwide limited edition of just 95 pieces.

-Each piece in this edition is individually hand-signed and hand-numbered by Daniel Arriaga and comes accompanied by a Disney Certificate of Authenticity.
+Each piece in the edition is individually hand-signed and hand-numbered by Daniel Arriaga and is accompanied by a Disney Certificate of Authenticity.

 About the Artist

 Daniel Arriaga was born and raised in the San Francisco Bay Area.
 After submitting his portfolio to Pixar three times, his break came when was hired on as a Simulation and Effects Production Assistant onMonsters, Inc.After a lot of hard work, tenacity, and the valuable experience of learning from the amazing artists around him, Daniel made the jump from Production Assistant to artist, a transition that is not so common to come by.
 This role was his entry into the storied animation studio and there began an eight year period, from 2001 – 2009, working as an artist for Pixar.
 Designing characters and sets for films such as Ratatouille, Lifted (short), Wall-E, Up and Toy Story 3, for which he was the Character Art Director.
 Among the many characters he has created over the years, perhaps his most famous to date is “Lotso Huggin’ Bear” (aka “Lotso”) the unforgettably nasty (but wonderfully strawberry scented!) bear that he designed for Toy Story 3.